Tour de Corse

 Gareth Jones driving a Subaru Impreza WRC at the 2008 rally.

-The Tour de Corse is a rally first held in 1956 on the island of Corsica.
+The Tour de Corse is a rally first held in 1956 on the island of Corsica in France.
 It was the French round of the World Rally Championship from the inaugural 1973 season until 2008, was part of the Intercontinental Rally Challenge from 2011 to 2012, and finally returned to WRC in 2015.
 The name "Tour de Corse" refers to the fact that in the early days it was run around the island; nowadays it only features roads around Ajaccio.
 The rally is held on asphalt roads, and is known as the "Ten Thousand Turns Rally" because of the twisty mountain roads.